netdata/netdata/packaging/installer/UPDATE.md

 ## UNIX

 In most cases, you can update Netdata using our one-line kickstart script.
-This script will automatically run the update script installed as part of the initial install and preserve the existing install options you specified.
+This script will automatically run the update script installed as part of the initial install and preserve the existing installation options you specified.

 If you installed Netdata using an installation prefix, you will need to add an `--install-prefix` option specifying that prefix to this command to make sure it finds Netdata.